Albert Lopez

 This information is intended as a convenient reference to increase your understanding of the Code Enforcement process and assist you, your business and your neighborhood association in promoting a safe, healthy and attractive community.

-• After receiving a complaint, staff will conduct a site visit to verify and document (photo) the violation (normally within 3 days of receipt of complaint).
-Staff attempts to verify violations within 3 business days.
+• After receiving a complaint, staff will conduct a site visit to verify and document (photo) the alleged violation normally within 3 to 5 days.

-• Staff will send a "Notice of Violation" letter to the property owner and a copy to the tenant if applicable.
+• If violations are verified, staff will send a "Notice of Violation" letter to the property owner and a copy to the tenant if applicable.

-• On the Monday prior to the Board of Zoning Adjustments nuisance hearing, staff will conduct a final inspection.
-If property is in compliance, the owner is billed a re-inspection fee and the matter is closed.
-If property is not in compliance, staff proceeds with preparing a staff report to present to the Board of Zoning Adjustments hearing.
+• On the Monday prior to the Board of Zoning Adjustments nuisance hearing, staff will conduct a re-inspection.
+If the property is not in compliance, staff proceeds with a staff report to present to the Board of Zoning Adjustments hearing.

-• If BZA agrees with staff, the property is declared a "public nuisance" and an "NPO Order" is issued.
+• If BZA agrees with staff, the property is declared a "public nuisance" and an abatement "order" is issued.
 The order specifies the violation, the methods to correct the violation and the timeframe in which the violation is to be corrected.

 NOTE: Code Enforcement has jurisdiction over private property.
-Dumping on the street should be referred to Public Works and abandoned vehicles on the street should be referred to the Sheriff's Department.
+Dumping on the street should be referred to the Public Works Agency and abandoned vehicles on the street should be referred to the Sheriff's Department.